datpmt/typocop/README.md

 - Provides a brief output of typos found in each file.
 - Comments on the pull request with the results.
 - Approve the PR if no typos.
+- Dismiss approvals on pull requests if new commit contains typo.
+- Delete outdated typos comments.
 - Supports all programing languages.

 ## Usage